isomerpages/moe-etd-tflb/_21cc-navigator/E21CC Quests.md

             </td>
             <td rowspan="1" colspan="1">
                 <p><strong>Welcome Guide</strong></p>
-                <p>Assign this lesson to your students so that they know how to navigate the E21CC Quests and complete the future self quiz</p>
+                <p>Are E21CC skills?
+Are they values?
+									</p><p>Let's learn more about E21CC in this lesson and discover opportunities to develop your E21CC through quests! </p>
                 <p></p>
             </td>
         </tr>